 120 Melodic Articulation Etudes for Bass Trombone by Josef Schantl, edited by Donn Schaefer, is appropriate for high school through professional trombone players.

 "Donn Schaefer has provided us with a nice collection of short exercises that hone a wide variety of musical techniques.
-I have known Donn since he was a graduate student, and this book is a wonderful fulfillment of his commitment to placing musical expression at the forefront of trombone playing." - John D. Rojak, American Brass Quintet, Juilliard, Director of Brass Studies at NYU, Hartt
+I have known Donn since he was a graduate student, and this book is a wonderful fulfillment of his commitment to placing musical expression at the forefront of trombone playing." - John D. Rojak, American Brass Quintet; Juilliard; Director of Brass Studies, NYU; Hartt

 64 pages, spiral bound to lay flat on the music stand

 Click here to learn more about the editor.